What can you expect as a real estate agent? 🤔

 This will help you be more productive with your time and ensure you’re devoting enough time to your career.
 Consider time blocking; this strategy blocks off time windows for specific tasks.
 It gives you flexibility without locking you down to specific things.

 A CRM (customer relationship management) system can help you keep track of your clients and prospects and ensure you’re following up with them promptly.
 It doesn’t have to be a complicated CRM; there are many built for real estate agents that are simple and easy to use.

 - Don’t take on more than you can handle.

 When you’re first starting, it’s tempting to take on as many clients as possible.
 But if you bite off more than you can chew, you’ll be less effective overall.

 - Stay organized.

 A messy desk and disorganized files will only lead to wasted time.
 Invest in a good filing system and take the time to keep everything tidy.
-At the end of every day, review your planner and highlight anything you don’t want to miss.
+Review your planner at the end of every day and highlight anything you don’t want to miss.

-As your business grows, you’ll need to start delegating tasks to others.
+As your business grows, you must start delegating tasks to others.
 This will free up your time to focus on the most important aspects of your job.
-Many agents struggle with figuring out when they need to hire an administrative assistant.
+Many agents struggle to figure out when to hire an administrative assistant.